DarkShrill/AudioConverter/README.md

 ![](https://github.com/DarkShrill/AudioConverter/blob/master/stuff/audio_converter.PNG)

 The program takes audio files in WAV format as input.
 The user can choose the sampling frequency from three available options (8000, 16000, 44100 Hz).
 The audio file then undergoes a resampling process, which adjusts the sample rate of the input file to the user's choice.
 Next, the file is converted to raw PCM format G711.

+# ATTENTION
+Fisrt of all, de-zip the ffpeg.zip folder!